meotism/movie-service/README.md

 ```
 make run
 ```
-If you see `Server is running on http://localhost:`.
-It's done  🚀 🚀 🚀
+When you see `Server is running on http://localhost:`.
+It's success  🚀 🚀 🚀

 ## Documentation
 🤖NOTE: I will add the document as soon as possible